 The Academic and Professional Success Program (APSP) is an integral part of Albany Law School's commitment to provide the opportunity for all students to succeed in law school.
 The APSP is a collaborative effort involving law school administration, faculty and students with the goal of assisting students in developing and enhancing the critical skills necessary for academic success in school, success on the bar exam, and success as an attorney.
-The program consists of several components, including a required first-year class that focuses on skill development in the context of substantive coursework, a series of workshops for upper-division students, a writing center, individual tutoring, counseling, an alumni mentoring program, a specialized bar course and a bar mentoring program for third-year students.
+The program consists of several components, including first-year and second year academic success courses that focuses on skill development in the context of substantive coursework, the Swyer,Lectures and Workshops that focus on skill development for first-year and upper division students, a writing center, individual tutoring, academic counseling, an alumni mentoring program, a specialized bar preparation course and a bar mentoring program for third-year students.

-The Professional Success Seminar is a required first-year course that concentrates on enhancing students' skills.
+The Law School Success Seminar is a required first-year course that concentrates on enhancing students' skills.
 It involves completing written and oral exercises in case reading, briefing, analyzing, synthesizing, note taking, outlining, communicating and exam taking skills.
-The course also addresses career pathways and professionalism.

 ACES (Academic Commitment to Excellence and Success) Teaching Tutors